euroscipy/euroscipy_proceedings/papers/fabrice_salvaire/fabrice_salvaire.rst

    A dataset for a :math:`2 \times 2` mosaic, chunks are represented by dotted squares. :label:`mosaic-dataset`

-However if we want to load at the same time a set of consecutive tiles, then we could use this linear dataset shape :math:`(R\,C\,N_w\,H,W)` and index the image using the linearised index :math:`r\,C + c`.
+However if we want to load at the same time a set of consecutive tiles, then we can use this linear dataset shape :math:`(R\,C\,N_w\,H,W)` and index the image using the linearised index :math:`r\,C + c`.
 Figure :ref:`linear-dataset` shows an example of a linearised mosaic.
 For example the code to get the fields of view in the slice :math:`[10,20:30]` would be: